Knitter/wtactics-legacy/rules.md

 > Alice now attacks with her 2/2 soldier the 3/1 Shaman.
 Since the Shaman is a ranged attacker engaged in melee, it will do only half damage (rounded down).
 > In other words, the soldier won't die.

+### Spells

+Spells can be played any time during the attack phase, but only by the attacker.
+They cannot be countered either.
+Since there is no mana, the cost of powerful spells is either discarding some cards, or requiring a specific building.

 ### Blocking